AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/syntax/storage.md

 #include_code start_vars_singleton /yarn-project/noir-contracts/src/contracts/docs_example_contract/src/main.nr rust

-### `initialise`
+### `initialize`

 As mention, the singleton is initialized to create the first note and value.
-Here is the source code for the initialise function:
+Here is the source code for the initialize function:

-#include_code initialise /yarn-project/aztec-nr/aztec/src/state_vars/singleton.nr rust
+#include_code initialize /yarn-project/aztec-nr/aztec/src/state_vars/singleton.nr rust

 When this function is called, a nullifier of the storage slot is created, preventing this Singleton from being initialized again.

 Unlike public states, which have a default initial value of `0` (or many zeros, in the case of a struct, array or map), a private state (of type `Singleton`, `ImmutableSingleton` or `Set`) does not have a default initial value.
-The `initialise` method (or `insert`, in the case of a `Set`) must be called.
+The `initialize` method (or `insert`, in the case of a `Set`) must be called.

 :::info
 Extend on what happens if you try to use non-initialized state.